MikVR7/Package_TownRally_UI/README.md

 # TownRally

-TownRally is my new project containing of different packages that work together.
+TownRally is my new project containing different packages that work together.

 Currently the packages are
-  Package_TownRally_UI - that handles user management, database, GUI Package_TownRally_RallySystem - rally system is a PokemonGO like educational game to learn about cities.
+  - Package_TownRally_UI - that handles user management, database, GUI
+  - Package_TownRally_RallySystem - rally system is a PokemonGO like educational game to learn about cities.
-  ...more to come!
+  - ...more to come!

 # UI